 20% of the sales tax paid by an individual

-There are a number of advantages of home solar energy.
-You can reduce emissions, raise your property values, and save money.
-With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can save money, raise your property values, and reduce emissions.
+With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.

-It depends on where you live and what type of panels you're installing.
+It depends on your location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Hollins, your best time to install solar panels is in the spring and fall.

 Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
+It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
 Hollins gets quite a bit of sunlight per day, so an average payback period could last up to 25.7 years per 5 kW of capacity.

-The maintenance you'll need to do will vary based on the type of solar panels you have.
+Your recommended maintenance will vary based on the type of solar panels you have.
 At a minimum, you should clean and inspect each panel four times a year.
-Your solar energy company might offer comprehensive plans where they'll do the maintenance for you.
+Your solar contractor might offer comprehensive plans where they'll do the maintenance for you.